1. Are Beavers native?

 19. How will we be working at a catchment scale / in the longer term?

-- The partners of the Sussex Beaver Strategy group includes Government organisations, Non Government Organisations, Water Companies, Private landowners, Farming interests and Research institutions.
+- The partners of the Sussex Beaver Project includes Government organisations, Non Government Organisations, Water Companies, Private landowners, Farming interests and Research institutions.

 - All the partner organisations of the Sussex Beaver Project group agree that on balance, the long term re-introduction of beavers to parts of our river catchments is likely to have overall positive benefits to wildlife and to society.

 - To that end, the group is reviewing the options for a wider catchment re-introduction of beavers on the River Adur, and into wider Sussex.